macstadium/orka-github-actions-integration/README.md

 ## Setting up the Orka GitHub runner

+You can get the Orka GitHub runner by downloading it from [this link](https://github.com/macstadium/orka-github-actions-integration/pkgs/container/orka-github-actions-integration%2Forka-github-runner).

 ### Environment variables

 The Orka GitHub runner requires the following environment variabales to be configured: